OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification

 \begin{proposition} Algorithm \ref{alg:advanced} is fully oblivious. \end{proposition}

-\begin{proof} The access pattern $\mathbf{Accesses^{advanced}}$ is a bit complicated, but we can consider obliviousness by a modular approach.
-Our oblivious sort relies on Batcher’s Bitonic Sorting Network where regardless of the input data, the sorting is completed by comparing and swapping data in a deterministic order.
-Therefore, the access pattern generated by this sort is always identical.
-In oblivious folding, the gradient is linearly accessed once, thus, the access pattern generated here is also identical for any input data of equal length.
-Finally, $\mathbf{Accesses^{advanced}}$ is identical independent of any input of equal length and this implies 0-statistical oblivious. \end{proof}
+\begin{proof} The access pattern, $\mathbf{Accesses^{advanced}}$, is somewhat complicated, but obliviousness can be considered using a modular approach.
+Our oblivious sort relies on Batcher’s Bitonic Sort, in which sorting is completed by comparing and swapping the data in a deterministic order, irrespective of the input data.
+Therefore, access patterns generated using this method are always identical.
+In oblivious folding, the gradient is linearly accessed once; thus, the generated access pattern is identical for all input data of equal length.
+Finally, $\mathbf{Accesses^{advanced}}$ are identical and independent of inputs of equal length, this implies 0-statistical obliviousness. \end{proof}

-The complexities of the whole operation are $O((nk+d)\log^2{(nk+d)})$ in time and $O(nk+d)$ in space.
-Our algorithm relies on oblivious sort, which dominates the asymptotic computational complexity.
+The complexity of the entire operation is $O((nk+d)\log^2{(nk+d)})$ in time and $O(nk+d)$ in space.
+The proposed algorithm relies on an oblivious sort, which dominates the asymptotic computational complexity.
 We use Batcher’s Bitonic Sort \cite{batcher1968sorting}, which has $O(n\log^2{n})$ time complexity.
-Although it can be improved to $O(n\log{n})$ by using AKS Sorting Network \cite{ajtai19830}, they have a huge constant hidden in asymptotic analysis, therefore we use Batcher's sort and denote computational complexity by it.
-The Advanced is asymptotically better than the Baseline due to the elimination of the $kd$ term.
-We also demonstrate empirically significant advantages in the experiment.
+The Advanced is asymptotically better than the Baseline because of the elimination of the $kd$ term.